Bodedern: Education

 A Welsh-language playgroup Cylch Meithrin Bodedern currently serves the community with the support of Mudiad Meithrin.

 Ysgol Gynradd Bodedern provides Welsh-medium primary education to the village and the surrounding rural area.
 As of 2024, there were 98 pupils enrolled at the school.
 66.3 per cent of pupils speak Welsh at home.

 A Welsh-medium secondary school, Ysgol Uwchradd Bodedern, is located in the village.

 Governance

 Local Government

 Bodedern forms part of the Bro'r Llynoedd electoral division and is currently represented in the Isle of Anglesey County Council by councillors Gwilym O Jones (Y Grŵp Annibynnol) and Ken Taylor (Plaid Cymru).
 The village also has a Community Council, currently chaired by Jane Ann Roberts.

 Senedd

 The village is currently represented in the Senedd by Ynys Môn constituency member Rhun ap Iorwerth (Plaid Cymru).
 It is also represented by four North Wales regional members, namely Carolyn Thomas (Labour), Llyr Huws Gruffydd (Plaid Cymru), Sam Rowlands and Mark Isherwood (Welsh Conservatives).

 House of Commons

 The village is currently represented in the House of Commons by Ynys Môn constituency member Llinos Medi (Plaid Cymru).

 Sport

-The village's football team, Bodedern Athletic F.C. play in the Welsh Alliance League.
+The village's football team is C.P.D.
+Boded, who currently play in the North Wales Coast West Football League.
 It hosted several matches during the 2019 Inter Games Football Tournament.